4 content marketing metrics you should be watching carefully — here's how to track them

 View on a live dashboard

-This data visualization gives us quick visibility into how our top ranked content is performing or underperforming based on CTR.
+This visualization gives us quick visibility into how our top-ranked content is performing or underperforming based on CTR.

-It pulls in the following data from Google Analytics dynamically (close to real-time):
+It pulls the following data from Google Analytics dynamically:

-• Column 2: the total number of clicks our content has received (over the past 30 days)
+• Column 2: Total number of clicks our content has received (last 30 days)

-• Column 3: the average position of our content in SERPs (over the past 30 days)
+• Column 3: Average position of our content in SERPs (last 30 days)

-• Column 4: the CTR on our content based on total impressions (over the past 30 days)
+• Column 4: CTR based on total impressions (last 30 days)

-Column 5 is a custom column we created in Klipfolio.
-It highlights where our CTR is low for where our content’s ranking in SERPs.
-We’re using a formula to display the difference between the CTR displayed in column 4 and the CTR the content should be receiving, based on the position listed in column 3.
-Indicators (red font and exclamation points) highlight where we’re missing some big opportunities.
+Column 5 is a custom column we built in Klips.
+It highlights where our CTR is low relative to our SERP ranking.
+A formula displays the difference between the actual CTR in column 4 and the expected CTR based on the position in column 3.
+Red indicators flag where we're missing significant opportunities.

 Looking for tips to improve your CTR?
-Check out the bottom of #2 two in this post.
+Check out point two in this post.

-The difference in ranking on the first page of organic search results, and any page thereafter, is huge.
-Research suggests that only 8.5% of search traffic make it past the first page of results.
+The difference between ranking on the first page of organic search results and any page after it is significant.
+Research suggests that only 1% of search traffic makes it past the first page of results.

-That said, the effort it can take to push a piece of content up many positions can be high, especially in highly competitive keyword categories.
+That said, pushing content up many positions can take considerable effort, especially in competitive keyword categories.

-To get the most out of your content optimization efforts, look to improve content that ranks at the top of page two of search results; getting those listings bumped to the first page of organic search rankings will provide the greatest ROI.
+To get the most out of your content improvement efforts, focus on content that ranks at the top of page two of search results.
+Moving those listings to page one will deliver the greatest ROI.

-So, how do you monitor content ranking at the top of page two of search results, so you can prioritize improving them?
+How do you monitor content ranking at the top of page two so you can prioritize improving it?
+Use a tool like our Search Position Improvement Opportunities klip to surface this data automatically.

-Next, filter the results to display only the listings with an average position of 11 or 12 (Advanced>Add a Metric>Avg Position); you’ll find that this is the content that currently sits in the top two positions of page two of the search results.
+In Google Analytics, go to Acquisition > Search Console > Queries.
+Filter the results to display only listings with an average position of 11 or 12 (Advanced > Add a Metric > Avg Position).
+This is the content sitting in the top two positions of page two of search results.

-We automated the retrieval of this data and created this data visualization in Klipfolio to give us a quick view to our performance:
+We automated the retrieval of this data and built this visualization in Klips:

 4 Content Marketing Metrics Search Position Improvement Opportunities